Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - 3: balancing group type (reserved for future use)
 - 4: multicast group type (reserved for future use)

-Flags: 8 bits
+Flags: 8 bits.
 : Special flags mostly reserved for the future.
 See {{fig-hsext-group-flags}}.

-Weight: 16 bits
+Weight: 16 bits.
 : Special value with interpretation depending on the Type field value.

 - Not used with broadcast groups.